Step 4: Full View

 Should Engineer A have withheld the inspection report from the real estate firm, or was transmitting a carbon copy to the sellers' representative an ethically permissible professional practice?

-Withhold Report from Real Estate Firm Board's choice Deliver the completed inspection report exclusively to the client couple, refraining from transmitting any copy to the real estate firm or any other party not a party to the inspection services agreement, unless and until the clients provide express authorization.
+O1 Deliver the completed inspection report exclusively to the client couple, refraining from transmitting any copy to the real estate firm or any other party not a party to the inspection services agreement, unless and until the clients provide express authorization.
+Board's choice

 The NSPE Code's faithful agent and trustee standard (Section II.4) and client proprietary rights provision (Section II.1.c) establish that a commissioned inspection report belongs exclusively to the client and may not be transmitted to adverse parties without consent.
 The real estate firm, as the sellers' representative, held interests structurally opposed to the buyers' interests, making it an adverse party whose receipt of the report directly undermined the clients' negotiating position.
 Engineer A's openness philosophy and benevolent intent do not override these categorical obligations.